casciand/cs4283-homework/pa1/README.md

 ## Run

-YAML files are defined under the `v1` namespace.
+YAML files are defined under the `v1` namespace

 1. Install and configure Docker and Kubernetes.
 2. Create clusters using `start_k8s.sh`.